Community housing organisations are not-for-profit organisations that own, develop and maintain rental housing for people on low incomes.

-If you wish to register for community housing you must provide:
+To register you must provide:

-- a completed community housing registration form (insert link form)
+- a completed register for housing form

 - acceptable proof of income and proof of ID

-- a Housing Needs Assessment Form completed by a suitable person (insert link to form)
+- a Housing Needs Assessment Form completed by a suitable person

-If your circumstances change after you have registered, it is your responsibility to let us know.
+If your circumstances or contact details change after you have registered, it is your responsibility to let us know.
 Changes to your phone number and address can be done over the phone.
 Any other changes such as urgency of housing needs, area of preference, household members, support worker etc. must be done in writing via a ‘Change of Circumstances Form’.